 A connection, designated BC-15 in the PCI report "Moment Resistant Connections and Simple Connections" (Stanton et al. 1986) was selected for the model.
 The results have shown that the behaviour characteristics of a welded, monotonically loaded precast concrete connection can be simulated using models.
+Good agreement has been found between the strength and the normalized moment-rotation response of the model and full-scale tests.
+The agreement has demonstrated that models can be used to study this type of precast concrete connection behaviour.

+CERIB (1990-1991).
 In Europe, a small number of technical publications and guides on the design of precast wall connections were published, but a lack of information on test data and design models are still missing especially for connections of precast frame structures.
 The Study and Research Center of the French Precast Industry (CERIB) investigated more deeply in this field.
 A research programme entitled "Investigation on the behaviour of semi-rigid connections" was divided into two tasks: